 Thyroid Hormone Binding Proteins:

-In the bloodstream, thyroid hormones are bound to proteins like Thyroxine-binding globulin (TBG), Transthyretin, and Albumin.
-These proteins act as carriers, ensuring the hormones reach their target tissues.
+In our bloodstream, we can find thyroid hormones tightly bound to proteins such as Thyroxine-binding globulin (TBG), Transthyretin, and Albumin.
+These proteins play a crucial role as carriers, ensuring that the hormones successfully reach their intended tissues.

 Cellular Uptake Mechanism: